quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## QUIC and Network Address Translation (NAT)

+Devices that perform Network Address Translation (NAT) should refrain from parsing or otherwise using QUIC connection IDs but retain their existing 4-tuple-based operation instead.

+As explained in section {{rebinding}},
-QUIC Connection IDs are opaque byte fields that are expressed consistently across all QUIC versions {{QUIC-INVARIANTS}}, see {{rebinding}}.
-This feature may appear to present opportunities to optimize NAT port usage and simplify the work of the QUIC server.
-In fact, NAT behavior that relies on CID may instead cause connection failure when endpoints change Connection ID, and disable important protocol security features.
-NATs should retain their existing 4-tuple-based operation and refrain from parsing or otherwise using QUIC connection IDs.
+QUIC connection IDs are opaque byte fields that are expressed consistently across all QUIC versions {{QUIC-INVARIANTS}} and used by the endpoints to survive address rebindings.
+While this may appear as an opportunities to minimiize NAT port usage or to support the work of the QUIC server by hinding path changes, use of the connection ID by NAT to intentify flows will cause connection failure when the connection ID changes.
+Wrongly assuming a fixed connection ID for each connection can disable important protocol security features that require connection IDs to be changeable.

 This section uses the colloquial term NAT to mean NAPT (section 2.2 of
 {{?RFC3022}}), which overloads several IP addresses to one IP address or to an